-Assistant Hunting Guide, age 31
+Assistant Hunting Guide, age 34

 Bret holds a Bachelor of Science degree in “Science of Aviation Technology” from the University of Alaska, and he is a registered Alaskan hunting guide, presently working for me in the capacity of a Registered Guide.
-Bret has five years of experience guiding hunters in Alaska, and he has successfully completed dozens of hunts ranging from Southeast Alaska to Kodiak Island and the Alaska Peninsula.
+Bret has eight years of experience guiding hunters in Alaska, and he has successfully completed dozens of hunts ranging from Southeast Alaska to Kodiak Island and the Alaska Peninsula.

-Additionally, Bret travels extensively as a private hunter, with trips to Idaho for elk, Colorado for Cougar and Saskatchewan for Deer.
+Additionally, Bret travels extensively as a private hunter, with trips to Idaho for elk, Colorado for Cougar, and Saskatchewan for Deer.
 He also has 15 years of experience trapping in Alaska, and he is a trained Polar Bear guard for one of the Alaska pipeline services.
 Bret holds a certificate from the Alaska Department of Fish and Game Hunter Information and Training Program: Basic Hunter and Bow Hunter.